 What is an allergy

 According to some estimates, every fourth person in the world suffers from allergies.
-So everyone knows about allergies, even those lucky ones who have never experienced allergic reactions from personal experience.
-The main signs of an allergy are familiar to everyone: runny nose, sneezing, skin rash.
+So everyone knows about allergies, even those lucky ones who have never personally experienced allergic reactions.
+The main signs of allergies are familiar to everyone: runny nose, sneezing, skin rash.

 An allergy is an atypical reaction of the body to a certain substance.
-This substance may be completely harmless to others, but the allergic person's immune system recognizes it as hostile and declares war on it.
+This substance may be completely harmless to others, but the immune system of the allergic person recognizes it as hostile and declares war on it.

-Excessive activity of the immune system pretty much spoils the life of allergy sufferers, but it also prolongs this very life.
-Scientists have found that allergy sufferers are less likely to get cancer.
-A vigilant immune system is more likely to recognize a tumor in the bud and get rid of it with the resources of the body.
+Excessive activity of the immune system significantly spoils the life of allergy sufferers, but it also prolongs this very life.
+Scientists have found that people with allergies are less likely to get cancer.
+An alert immune system has a better chance of recognizing a tumor in its infancy and getting rid of it with the body's resources.

-If our immune system protects us, then why does it go sideways to us?
-Why does an allergic person feel itchy or get a rash?
+If our immune system protects us, then why does it backfire on us?
+Why does an allergy sufferer feel itchy or break out in a rash?
 The reason is the entry into the blood of mediators (transmitters) of allergic reactions, such as histamine.
-These mediators are part of some cells and are usually in an inactive state.
+These mediators are found in some cells and are usually in an inactive state.
 However, when an allergen enters the body of an allergic person and the immune system attacks it with antibodies, the cells are damaged, releasing mediators of allergic reactions.

 Nicotine is a powerful histamine releaser.
-Therefore, in smokers, allergy symptoms are more pronounced.
+Therefore, smokers experience more severe allergy symptoms.

-Histamine and other mediators cause spasm of the muscles of the bronchi, vasodilation, lowering blood pressure, increased secretion of gastric juice and tissue edema.
+Histamine and other mediators cause spasm of the bronchial muscles, vasodilation, lowering blood pressure, increased secretion of gastric juice and tissue edema.
 All these processes are the underlying causes of allergic symptoms.

 Types and symptoms of allergies

-Respiratory allergy manifests itself in violation of the respiratory system.
-The first signs of a respiratory allergy are nasal discharge and itching in the nose, throat, and ears.
-There may also be frequent sneezing and coughing.
+Respiratory allergies manifest themselves in disruption of the respiratory system.
+The first signs of respiratory allergies are nasal discharge and itching in the nose, throat, and ears.
+Frequent sneezing and coughing may also occur.

-The most common pathogen is, of course, the pollen of plants - birch, poplar, wormwood, quinoa, etc. Pollen allergy is scientifically called pollinosis, and in the old way - hay fever, because it was once believed that it was associated with hay.
+The most common pathogen is, of course, pollen from plants - birch, poplar, wormwood, quinoa, etc. Allergy to pollen is scientifically called hay fever, and in the ancient way - hay fever, because it was once believed that it was associated with hay.

-Other causative agents of respiratory allergies are animal hair and dust, or rather, dust mites and their waste products.
-Dust mites live in upholstered furniture, carpets, pillows, bedding and clothes.
+Other causative agents of respiratory allergies are animal hair and dust, or more precisely, dust mites and their waste products.
+Dust mites live in upholstered furniture, carpets, pillows, bedding and clothing.

-If your child regularly sneezes or coughs from dust, don't brush it off as something unimportant.
+If your child regularly sneezes or coughs from dust, don't dismiss it as something minor.
 If the signs of allergies in children are ignored, then innocent sneezing can develop into.

-This allergy annoys both children and adults.
-Skin allergies are usually a reaction to food and household chemicals, such as washing powder, soap, shampoo.
-So, if you find that the skin on your child's body turns red from time to time, try changing the detergent.
+This allergy plagues both children and adults.
+Skin allergies are usually a reaction to food and household chemicals, for example, washing powder, soap, shampoo.
+So if you find that your baby's skin turns red from time to time, try changing your laundry detergent.

 Cosmetics also often cause allergic reactions.
-To avoid becoming a beauty victim, follow the instructions for use, do not leave the product on the skin longer than it should be, and never use expired cosmetics.
+To avoid becoming a beauty victim, follow the instructions for use, do not leave the product on your skin longer than intended, and never use cosmetics that have expired.

-The main signs and symptoms of a skin allergy are skin peeling, redness, and a rash.
-A specific infantile symptom of skin allergies is diaper rash of the buttocks and armpits.
+The main signs and symptoms of skin allergies are peeling skin, redness and rash.
+A specific infant symptom of skin allergies is diaper rash of the buttocks and armpits.

-Urticaria manifests itself in the form of blisters, similar to those that come from a nettle burn.
-Atopic dermatitis in children develops against the background of diathesis and looks like a red rash on the cheeks and body of the baby.
-Atopic dermatitis often develops at 3-4 months of age due to a change in diet.
-For example, many parents notice signs of allergies in their children after switching to milk protein formulas.
-Therefore, pediatricians recommend, if possible, continue breastfeeding for at least six months.
+Hives appear in the form of blisters, similar to those that occur from a nettle burn.
+Atopic dermatitis in children develops against the background of diathesis and looks like a red rash on the baby’s cheeks and body.
+Atopic dermatitis often develops between 3 and 4 months of age due to changes in diet.
+For example, many parents notice signs of allergies in children after switching to feeding formulas containing milk protein.
+Therefore, pediatricians recommend, if possible, continuing breastfeeding for at least six months.

-Food allergy manifests itself in intestinal upset.
-Its causative agents are food, for example, milk, nuts, fish, fruits and berries, especially red.
-The first symptoms of an allergy of the digestive system are itching in the mouth and swelling of the tongue and mucous membranes.
+Food allergies manifest themselves in intestinal upset.
+Its causative agents are food products, for example, milk, nuts, fish, fruits and berries, especially red ones.
+The first symptoms of a digestive system allergy are itching in the mouth and swelling of the tongue and mucous membranes.
 If nothing is done, more severe symptoms follow: vomiting, colic, constipation, diarrhea.
-Food allergies can be accompanied not only by intestinal problems, but also by skin manifestations: a rash and redness.
+Food allergies can be accompanied not only by intestinal problems, but also by skin manifestations: rash and redness.

 Other types of allergies

 Each of the allergic varieties listed above had its own specific symptoms.
-But there are allergies that can manifest a whole range of symptoms - from rashes to choking and from vomiting to swelling.
+But there are allergies that can manifest themselves with a whole range of symptoms - from rash to suffocation and from vomiting to swelling.

-Allergy to drugs is considered the most dangerous: sometimes it leads to anaphylactic shock.
-It is accompanied by swelling of the airways, vomiting, low blood pressure and can be seriously life-threatening.
+Allergies to medications are considered the most dangerous: sometimes they lead to anaphylactic shock.
+It is accompanied by swelling of the airways, vomiting, low blood pressure and can seriously threaten life.
 However, it should be noted that anaphylactic shock can be a reaction not only to medications, but also to food or insect bites.

 But, fortunately, it comes to anaphylactic shock relatively rarely.
-Other signs of drug allergy are much more common.
-They generally coincide with symptoms of respiratory (rhinitis), skin (urticaria, itching, redness, rash) or food (colic, vomiting) allergies.
+Other signs of drug allergies are much more common.
+They generally coincide with the symptoms of respiratory (rhinitis), skin (urticaria, itching, redness, rash) or food (colic, vomiting) allergies.

 The most common drug allergens are salicylic acid, penicillin antibiotics and analgesics.